SijieWen/Final_Project/README.md

  ## For final, we extent futher on HTML web design and Machine Learning based on our midterm project,

- 1 we created a dropdown for all available restaurants, users can select from the droplist for services
+ 1. We created a dropdown for all available restaurants, users can select from the droplist for services

- 2 we centralized all the services on one retrun instead of seperate pages from the midterm
+ 2. We centralized all the services on one retrun instead of seperate pages from the midterm

- 3 we used sentimental score(x) and yelp rating(y) fit a regression model, use this model to generate normalized rating from our service
+ 3. We used sentimental score(x) and yelp rating(y) fit a regression model, use this model to generate normalized rating from our service

- 4 we redesigned the webpage, it looks nicer and neat
+ 4. We redesigned the webpage, it looks nicer and neat

  # Future Work
  Increase the amount of restaurants in our database (current 50), so to increase the training data on our regression model.
- Due to the size limit of EC2 and loading speed for the service, we use 50 for now
+ Due to the size limit of EC2 and loading speed for the service, we use 50 for now.